School of Music

 Composition requires a two-year residency.

-Composition majors must present one sixty-minute lecture/recital in which program notes and compositional process are shared with the audience as verbal introductions to each work.
-The recital comprises forty minutes of original music for a variety of mixed media composed while in residency for the degree.
+Composition majors must present one forty-five minute recital in which program notes and present verbal introductions to each work.
+The recital should comprise forty-five minutes of original music for a variety of instrumentation composed while in residency for the degree.
 The composer will participate as performer on at least one work on the recital.
 In addition to the recital, the composer is encouraged to seek performances for his/her work elsewhere; only in exceptional cases might any part of this recital be substituted for outside work.

 Contact the USM Office of Graduate Admissions for an application and instructions.
 Visit Graduate Admissions online at: http://usm.maine.edu/graduateadmissions.